 How do business apply?

 Pennsylvania businesses can begin applying for EITC credits through the Pennsylvania Department of Community and Economic Development’s (DCED) electronic single application system.
 Click here to view or download the DCED's business application guide that explains the process of applying.
 Tax credit applications will be processed on a first-come, first-served basis by day submitted.
 All applications received on a specific day will be processed on a random basis before moving on to the next day’s applications.
 Applications will be approved until the amount of available tax credits is exhausted.

 Business application timeline:

-- May 15 – Business applicants who have fulfilled their 2-year commitment and wish to reapply in FY 17/18 to renew their 2-year commitment.
+- May 15 – Business applicants who have fulfilled their two-year commitment and wish to reapply to renew their two-year commitment.

-- July 3 – All other businesses including initial applicants and those applicants wishing to submit an additional application on top of their previously submitted 2-year commitment.
+- July 1 – All other businesses including initial applicants and those applicants wishing to submit an additional application on top of their previously submitted two-year commitment.

 Program 1: K-12 STEAM - Makerspace/Innovation Labs

 Makerspace/Innovation Labs encourage students to design, experiment, build and invent as they deeply engage in Science, Technology, Engineering, Arts and Mathematics (STEAM).
 In Makerspace/Innovation Labs, teachers allow students to make connections across different subject areas and solve problems creatively.

 Open Minds is an innovation competition at Plymouth Whitemarsh High School (PWHS) that tasks students with researching real-world issues, identifying problems, proposing solutions and building prototypes.
 Teams of 2-4 students are mentored by PWHS faculty and LaSalle University students.
 The goals of the program include exposing students to STEAM college and career pathways, encouraging faculty across content areas to engage in STEAM activities and fostering a relationship with an area college.